-This chapter explains the basic configuration of X1200 with the $\rightarrow$ Setup Tool, which covers the same subjects as configuration with the Configuration Wizard as explained in chapter 3.5, page 50.
+This chapter explains the basic configuration of X1000 with the >> Setup Tool, which covers the same subjects as configuration with the Configuration Wizard as explained in chapter 3.5, page 50.
 However, the Setup Tool is independent of the operating system and also enables you to make additional settings.

-Basic configuration The basic configuration of X1200 includes:
+Basic configuration The basic configuration of X1000 includes:

 - The basic >> router settings

 - The configuration of >> WAN partner(s)

-- for Internet access (high-speed or conventional access)
+- for Internet access

 - for a LAN-LAN connection (e.g. corporate network connection)

 - Saving the configuration file

-The basic router settings are essential for the operation of X1200.
+The basic router settings are essential for the operation of X1000.
 Depending on your needs, you can configure Internet access and corporate network access right away or later.